JRBoland/JamesBoland_T2A2/readme.md

 ## R10 - Describe the way tasks are allocated and tracked in your project <a name="req10"></a>

 Prior to starting the build project, a project idea was presented and discussed with an educator.

-The initial proposal is as follows:
+The initial proposal was as follows:

 > For my API Web Server i’m proposing a drone flight log API
 >
 > It’s intended for use by a business or group that regularly flies drones for a specific purpose (such as flyby site inspections, aerial photography, racing etc.) and aims to log drone flights to keep a record of which pilot and drone were involved in the flight, as well as other metrics that may be relevant data (such as weather and performance) to store for the recorded flight.
 The entities that will exist are users, pilots, drones and flight_logs.
 A user may/may not have admin privileges.
 >
->> A user will be able to create and read a flight log.
+> A user will be able to create and read a flight log.
->> A user will be able to read a pilot or drone card.
+> A user will be able to read a pilot or drone card.
 >
->> A user with admin privileges will be able to create, read, update and delete pilot and drone cards.
+> A user with admin privileges will be able to create, read, update and delete pilot and drone cards.
->> A user with admin privileges will be able to update or delete an existing flight log.
+> A user with admin privileges will be able to update or delete an existing flight log.
 >
 > A user has the following relationships:
 >
->> one to many relationship with pilots
+> One to many relationship with pilots
->> one to many relationship with drones
+> One to many relationship with drones
->> one to many relationship with flight logs
+> One to many relationship with flight logs
 >
 > In all cases, one user can create and have an association with multiple records of the other entities (flight logs, drones, pilots)
 >
 > A pilot has the following relationships:
 >
->> one to many relationship with flight_logs (A pilot can have many flights)
+> One to many relationship with flight_logs (A pilot can have many flights)
->> many to many relationship with drones (A pilot can fly many different drones, a drone can be flown by many different pilots)
+> Many to many relationship with drones (A pilot can fly many different drones, a drone can be flown by many different pilots)
 >
 > A drone has the following relationships:
 >
->> one to many relationship with flight_logs (A drone can be associated with many flight logs)
+> One to many relationship with flight_logs (A drone can be associated with many flight logs)
->> many to many relationship with pilots
+> Many to many relationship with pilots
 >
 > The flight logs would store an ID of the pilot and drone as FK’s.
 >